Arwa-Alotaibi/flight-booking-microservices/README.md

 # Flight Booking Microservices ✈️

-A flight booking system built with Java, Spring Boot, and Microservices architecture.
+A flight booking system built with Java, Spring Boot.

 The project is divided into multiple services, with each service handling a specific part of the booking process.
 The services communicate using REST APIs and asynchronous events.